emmajanedrews/base-template/_posts/2018-01-19-is-it-better-to-buy-a-home-now-or-wait.md

 {% include pullquote.html %}

 Two things we can’t control are the rise and fall of home prices and the rise and fall of interest rates.
-That’s why **the best time to buy a house is whenever is best for you and your family and your financial situation**.
+That’s why **the best time to buy a house is whenever is best for you, your family, and your financial situation**.

 Waiting to buy may cost you, but it’s more important that you buy when the time is right for you.
 I know I’m not worried about the cost of waiting.